 Adversely, the smaller the breed of dog will have a significantly different monthly premium even with age as a variable.

-Due to increased health issues, there are companies who won’t insure older dogs, period.
-Those who do offer insurance for older dogs, the age requirement is usually 7 years or older.
+Due to increased health issues, there are companies who won't insure older dogs, period.
+For those who do offer insurance for older dogs, the age requirement is usually 7 years or older.

 The monthly premiums for a senior dog will likely be double the amount of their younger counterparts.
 To find the best pet insurance for your senior dog, look for an insurer that has specific plans for senior dogs that offers reasonable plans with minimal exclusions.